 \section{Results}

 In this section, we share the results from our controlled experiments.
 In particular, analysis of the NASA-TLX questionnaire responses revealed that participants reported lower workload and improved performance when using Vipera—especially with the AI auditing support—compared to the baseline.
-Auditing logs show that Vipera helped participants create more auditing criteria through interaction with AI support and visual guidance.
+Auditing logs indicate that Vipera assisted participants in creating more auditing criteria through interaction with AI support and visual guidance.
 Our interviews with practitioners also revealed nuanced trade-offs between scaffolding systematic auditing while managing cognitive demand, personalizing recommendations, and leveraging resources tailored to individual auditors.